• Skip to main content

 February 23, 2016

 The McFaddin-Ward House has recently installed two new display cases that will allow visitors to get closer to objects than they’ve ever been before.
-Brilliant, cool lighting in the cases highlight details of beads, gemstones, and craftsmanship.
-They sit below large portraits of Ida Caldwell McFaddin, the first lady of the house, and her sister, Ouida …
+Brilliant, cool lighting in the cases …

 Read moreUp Close and Personal – Vintage Purses and Jewelry